-As discussed in Note 6 to the financial statements, the fair value of physical gold and silver bullion held by the Trust was \$5,010,403 thousand as at December 31, 2024.
+As discussed in Note 6 to the financial statements, the fair value of physical gold bullion held by the Trust was \$8,602,306 thousand as at December 31, 2024.
 The physical bullion was held by a third-party custodian (the custodian) as at December 31, 2024.

 We identified the evaluation of the existence of physical bullion as a critical audit matter.
-Given the nature and volume of gold and silver bullion holdings, subjective auditor judgment was required to evaluate the extent and nature of evidence obtained to assess the existence of gold and silver bullion held by the custodian.
+Given the nature and volume of gold bullion holdings, subjective auditor judgment was required to evaluate the extent and nature of evidence obtained to assess the existence of gold bullion held by the custodian.

 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls over the Trust's physical bullion process, including controls over (1) physical bullion trade approvals, (2) periodic reconciliation of physical bullion performed by the Manager between the Trust's and the custodian's records, and (3) annual physical bullion count.
 We obtained a confirmation directly from the custodian of physical bullion existence as at December 31, 2024 and compared the total ounces in the confirmation to those recorded by the Trust.
 We inspected the physical bullion reconciliation performed by the Manager as at December 31, 2024 and compared the total ounces to both the Trust's and the custodian's records.
-We attended and observed the annual physical count of the Trust's physical gold and silver bullion performed at the custodian's locations by the Manager.
+We attended and observed the annual physical count of the Trust's physical gold bullion performed at the custodian's location by the Manager.
 We obtained the physical bullion count result of the Manager and reconciled it to the Trust's records.
 We performed a physical count for all the physical bullion and an examination of a selection of bullion for Good Delivery Bars as defined by the London Bullion Market Association.
-We also tested the Trust's roll forward of physical bullion holdings from November 25 to December 5, 2024 (gold) and November 13, 14, 15, 21, and 25, 2024 (silver) (the dates of the Trust's most recent physical inspection performed at the custodian's locations by the Manager) through December 31, 2024 by (1) agreeing the Trust's records of bullion holdings as of the last physical inspection date to the custodian's records, (2) agreeing bullion holdings transactions to order confirmations and trade tickets, and (3) comparing the Trust's holdings to the confirmation obtained directly from the custodian of the Trust's bullion holdings at December 31, 2024.
+We also tested the Trust's roll forward of physical bullion holdings from November 25 to November 29, 2024, and December 2 to December 5, 2024 (the dates of the Trust's most recent physical inspection performed at the custodian's location by the Manager) through December 31, 2024 by (1) agreeing the Trust's records of bullion holdings as of the last physical inspection date to the custodian's records, (2) agreeing bullion holdings transactions to order confirmations and trade tickets, and (3) comparing the Trust's holdings to the confirmation obtained directly from the custodian of the Trust's bullion holdings at December 31, 2024.